SHEDEVERstudio/SHEDEX/README.md

-# SHEDEX - Open source GameFi DEX based on the gaming ecosystem of the SHEDEVER studio
+# SHEDEX - Open source GameFi DEX based on TON blockchain.

 The SHEDEVER studio team highly values the community's contribution to the development of its open source solutions!